History of the Markets

 After almost four years of planning with community groups and city and state agencies, Hell’s Kitchen Flea Market (#hkfm, #hkflea, #hellskitchenfleamarket) opened on West 39th Street at Ninth Avenue.

-After almost 30 years of outdoor commerce-delight and top-notch haggling, the original Annex locations along Sixth Avenue in the West 20′s were displaced by high-rise residential buildings.
+After almost 30 years of outdoor commerce-delight and top-notch haggling, most of the original Annex locations along Sixth Avenue in the West 20s were displaced by high-rise residential buildings.

 In its 20th year of operation, The Garage closed—a casualty of real estate development—and its vendors merged with Boss's outdoor market on the uptown side of West 25th Street between Sixth Avenue and Broadway, Chelsea Flea Market (#chelseaflea).

 Annex Markets continues to be a must-see destination for New Yorkers and visitors alike.
-Though the markets' locations have shifted over the years, the spirit is stronger than ever as people stick together and keep this New York treasure alive and kicking.
+Though its markets' locations and numbers have shifted over the years, the Annex spirit is stronger than ever as people stick together and keep its treasured experience alive and kicking.